 Website (Japanese only) | Buy it on Amazon

 This Junmai Ginjo Sake has a polished rice ratio of 55%.
-It has a sweetness of tropical fruits with pleasant acidity that appears alternately.
-It is a good balance of full body that can be enjoyed alone or during meals.
+It offers the sweetness of tropical fruits with a pleasant acidity that appears alternately.
+It is a good balance of a full body that can be enjoyed alone or during meals.

 Nito Omachi 55 Junmai Ginjo (二兎 純米吟醸 雄町 五十五)